gaehlerm/SoftwareEngineering/README.md

 Define variables right where they are used.
 Always assign a value to them immediately.

 Create objects all at once.
-Creating only a part of an object due to missing information is akin to a supply chain issue in coding.
-This can become very confusing.
+There are cases where objects are created only partially due to missing information.
+This is should be avoided and akin to a supply chain issue.
+Gather all the pieces needed to create an object before doing son.
 An object should be created completely or not at all.
 Throw exceptions if objects cannot be created at once.

 Write short functions (~< 10 lines) and classes (~< 100 lines) [Single responsability principle].
 These are very rough estimates and depend on numerous factors.
 Usually, their length is limited by the SRP and the level of abstraction [Levels of abstraction].
 Complicated functions and classes should be kept short to prevent their complexity [Complexity] from getting out of hand.